 You don’t have to use a cigar box.
 Any object with a flat surface that can be primed and painted will do.
 I have some suggestions in the next section for other items to do this project on.

 You will probably have a question or two.
 My paid courses include technical and creative support via email.
 Please consider yourself one of my students while working through this tutorial and email me with any questions you may have.

 You’ll learn from detailed images, text instruction and narrated video.

 What you’ll learn in the Faux Maple Grain Tutorial with Lapis Lazuli Inlay

 - Faux Finishing Secrets: Brushes, tools, materials and more

 - Project preparation: Priming, sanding, masking, base coating…

 - Inlay method: Masking film application and cutting, stenciling…

-This Tutorial is being completed now and will be available for download soon.
+This Tutorial is complete and available for download, here.